larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 .. class:: PCM(type=PCM_PLAYBACK, mode=PCM_NORMAL, rate=44100, channels=2, format=PCM_FORMAT_S16_LE, periodsize=32, periods=4, device='default', cardindex=-1)

-   This class is used to represent a PCM device (either for playback and recording).
-The arguments are:
+   This class is used to represent a PCM device (either for playback or recording).
+The constructor's arguments are:

    * *type* - can be either :const:`PCM_CAPTURE` or :const:`PCM_PLAYBACK`
      (default).